-You can use the Build Analyzer to inspect the build performance of your project.
-The performance of your build might be affected by several factors that can change between builds.
+Use the Build Analyzer to inspect the build performance of your project.
 For each build you perform, the Build Analyzer tries to present the most important information so that you can quickly identify and resolve regressions in your build performance.

 Each time you build your app, the Build Analyzer creates a report and displays data from the latest report in the Build window.